odinruiz52/Diabetes_Analysis/README.md

 | **F1-Score** | 0.219 |

 **What This Means**: The model is excellent at correctly identifying healthy patients (98% specificity) but conservative in flagging diabetes cases, catching only 13% of actual diabetes patients.
 This creates a very reliable screening tool that minimizes false alarms but may miss some at-risk individuals.
 For healthcare screening, this trade-off reduces unnecessary follow-ups while maintaining high confidence in positive predictions.

+## Key Findings

+**Top Risk Factors**: General health status, high blood pressure, and BMI emerged as the strongest predictors of diabetes risk, accounting for over 50% of the model's decision-making power.
+Age and high cholesterol were also important but secondary factors.

+**Model Strength**: The 98% specificity means the model rarely flags healthy people as diabetic, making it excellent for reducing false alarms in screening programs.
+When the model says someone is at risk, there's a 61% chance they actually have diabetes.

+**Population Insights**: The data revealed clear patterns linking lifestyle factors (physical activity, diet) and socioeconomic status (income level) to diabetes outcomes, confirming that diabetes risk extends beyond just medical factors.

+## Limitations & Next Steps

+**Key Limitations**: The model misses 87% of actual diabetes cases due to conservative thresholds, which could delay treatment for many patients.
+The data comes from 2015 surveys where people self-reported their health status, potentially introducing bias.
+Survey respondents may also not represent the broader population accurately.

+**Next Steps**: Adjust the prediction threshold to catch more diabetes cases, even if it means more false alarms.
+Test the model separately for different age groups and genders to ensure fair performance across populations.
+Consider adding more recent data or lab test results to improve accuracy.